 Here’s Disney’s stream of the first official show of the year.

-But it can be frustrating with the crowding and last minute changes in view quality.
+In person, the experience can be frustrating, with the crowding and last minute changes in view quality.

 Otherwise, after the show concludes, the Castle remains lit for most of the evening.
-If it’s a Party night and you’re not partaking, you’ll need to be on your way shortly after the show ends, so you’ll only have about 15 minutes to take those pictures before you’re whisked away.
-There are a lot more opportunities to visit with a later regular close.
+If it’s a Party night and you’re not partaking, you’ll need to be on your way out shortly after the show ends, so you’ll only have about 15 minutes to take those pictures before you’re whisked away.
+There are a lot more opportunities to visit with a later regular close on a date without the Christmas Party.

 So what have we learned….